pavelone/fhirbase-old/README.md

 * How to simplify aggregates (__resource__) operations (persistence, retrieval)?
 * How to scale?

-But we believe that after solving this problems we will get:
+But we believe that after solving these problems we will get:

 * fine-Granularity of data control;
 * Rich Querying & Data Abstraction capabilities;